-- Our report takes the position that the state has a duty to provide conditions that allow people to lead a healthy life: everyone should have a fair opportunity to lead a healthy life, and therefore governments should try to remove inequalities that affect disadvantaged groups or individuals.
-To support this position, our report proposes a 'stewardship model' that outlines the ethical principles that should be considered by public health policy-makers and sets out a series of public health goals (see Appendix 1 below for a summary of the stewardship model). - Our report also presents an 'intervention ladder' (see Appendix 2 below, and Box 3.2 in our report) as a useful way of thinking about the acceptability and justification of different public health policies.
-Any intervention should be proportionate to the effect that it is intended to achieve, and should be supported by evidence (or, in the absence of robust evidence, should be accompanied by an evidence-gathering programme).
+Our report takes the position that the state has a duty to provide conditions that allow people to lead a healthy life.
+Everyone should have a fair opportunity to lead a healthy life, and therefore governments should try to remove inequalities that affect disadvantaged groups or individuals.
+To support this position, our report proposes a 'stewardship model' that outlines the ethical principles that should be considered by public health policy-makers and sets out a series of public health goals (see Appendix 1 below for a summary of the stewardship model), and presents an 'intervention ladder' (see Appendix 2 below, and Box 3.2 in our report) as a useful way of thinking about the acceptability and justification of different public health policies.
 Interventions that are higher up the ladder are more intrusive and therefore require a stronger justification.